DadaTree/OshoP/CONTRIBUTING.md

 ## Tests

-If you want to run only specific t
+If you want to run only specific tests, you can do `pnpm test -- -t "test name"`